Table of Contents

 Osteoarthritis is the most common form of arthritis and occurs when the cartilage that protects the end of your bones wears down.
 Cartilage provides a smooth surface over the ends of your bones, allowing them to slide against each other without meaningful amounts of friction.
-As cartilage wears down, the areas where bones rub against each other can become exposed, and the bones begin to rub against each other without protection.
+As the cartilage wears down, the areas where bones rub against each other can become exposed, and the bones begin to rub against each other without protection.
 This causes friction that makes movement more difficult while also creating irritation and inflammation.

 Other Causes of Joint Pain

-While rheumatoid arthritis and osteoarthritis are two of the most common causes of joint pain, there are several other potential causes that are common, but less prevalent than arthritis.
+While rheumatoid arthritis and osteoarthritis are two of the most common causes of joint pain, there are several other potential causes that are common but less prevalent than arthritis.

-- Gout - Gout is caused by build-up of a chemical called uric acid.
+- Gout - Gout is caused by the build-up of a chemical called uric acid.
 Uric acid in high concentrations causes crystals to form in joints, creating severe pain.
 While this most commonly occurs in the big toe, it can affect any joint.

 - Strains - Strains are a type of injury that occurs when a muscle or the tissues connecting the muscle to a bone is injured.
 Strains can cause pain whenever moving the muscle that has been affected and can cause muscle spasms that can be uncomfortable.